10 Jun Feel the Support

 There’s a fundamental model in the health sciences that how you feel and function is based on just three factors: your load, the personal vulnerabilities it wears upon – such as health problems, a sensitive temperament, or a history of trauma – and the resources you have.
 As a law of nature, if your load or vulnerabilities increase – over a day, a year, or a lifetime – so must your resources.
 Otherwise, inevitably, you will get strained, depleted, and ground down.
 I’ve had times like this myself, and I’ve seen it in loved ones.

 Outer resources are things like friends, health insurance, and a well-stocked refrigerator; inner resources include fortitude, positive emotions, and a kind heart.
-Do what you can to increase your outer resources, though many people have sadly few options there, such as the million or so children in America who are homeless every year.
+Do what you can to increase your outer resources, though many people have sadly few options there, such as the 2 million or so children in America who are homeless every year, or those that are limited by the structures built upon systemic racism.
 Meanwhile, you can grow your inner resources by taking in the good to build up inner strengths – including the felt sense of support.

 The more you feel supported by the people that care about you, by the natural world, and by your own capabilities, the better you’ll feel.
 Plus your load won’t seem so heavy, and you’ll be more able to carry it.
 There’s also the matter of justice: if the support is real and is there for you, it is only fair for you to feel it.
 And the more supported you feel, the more supportive you’ll be toward others.

 In the practices that follow just below, you are not overlooking the ways that you are not actually supported.
 You are just focusing on that part of the whole truth that is the support that truly does exist for you.
 In particular, you are trying to help this recognition become an experience, a feeling of being supported, which might be subtle, but could still have a sense of ease, relief, calming, or happiness in it.